hendri54/hendri54.github.io/teaching/honors_thesis_topics.md

 # Inequality

+## Hsieh/Klenow for Immigrants

+[Hsieh et al 2019](https://onlinelibrary.wiley.com/doi/full/10.3982/ECTA11427?casa_token=h5fnM_k27bQAAAAA%3ATtyNa5m7IdoJ16RigV8oLoYUfw5dHdRwp_qDVGlbplSHula09CmcvVAG3LlEtbfjAMo7EdgcDjDyjtTZ) show that women and black men were underrepresented in certain occupations in the 1960s.
+Over time, the gaps diminished, suggesting that the allocation of talent improved.

+Is there evidence for a similar convergence among immigrants?

 ## How important are inheritances (2020)

 Using the SCF, calculate the fraction of wealth inherited by the rich.